Kismuz/btgym/README.md

     employing reccurent function approximators.
 When n>>1 process [somehow] approaches MDP (by means of Takens' delay embedding theorem).

- 5. Why Gym, not Universe VNC environment?
+ 3. Why Gym, not Universe VNC environment?
     For algorithmic trading, clearly, vnc-type environment fits much better.
     But to best of my knowledge, OpenAI yet to publish "DIY VNC environment" kit.
+Time will tell.

- 6. Why Backtrader library, not Zipline/PyAlgotrader etc.?
+ 4. Why Backtrader library, not Zipline/PyAlgotrader etc.?
     Those are excellent platforms, but what I really like about Backtrader is open and clear [to me]  programming logic and ease of customisation.
 You dont't need to do tricks, say, to disable automatic calendar fetching as with Zipline.
 I mean, it's nice feature and very convinient for trading people but prevents from correctly running intraday trading strategies.
 IMO Backtrader is simply better suited for this kind of experiments.

- 7. Why Currency data by default?
+ 5. Why Currency data by default?
     Obviously environment is data/market agnostic.
 Backtesting dataset size is what matters.
     Deep Q-value algorithm, most sample efficient among deep RL, take 1M steps just to lift off.
     1 year 1 minute FX data contains about 300K samples.
 Feeding several years of data makes it realistic to expect algorithm to converge for intra-day trading setting (~1400-2800 steps per episode).
-    That's just preliminary experiment assumption, not proved!
+    That's just preliminary experiment assumption, not proved at all!

+ 6. Mostly for backtrader users: as you can see, in case of reinforcement learning, bt.Strategy is mostly used for technical and service tasks, like data preparations and order executions, while all trading desisions are taken by RL agent.

+ 7. Realisation note: my commit was to treat backtrader engine as black box and create wrapper using explicitly defined and documented methods only.
+While it is obviously not efficiency-optimised approach, I think it is still decent solution with backend-like attitude.

+ 7. General purpose of making this bridge is to give RL folks convinient and recognizible framework for running experiments on algorithmic trading tasks.
+For backtrader users, hopefully, it can be possibility to explore new field of decision-making algorithms.

+#### This work is in early development stage, any rports, feedback and suggestions are welcome.